rm-hull/luma.led_matrix/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2020.svg?maxAge=2592000

-Python 3 library interfacing LED matrix displays with the MAX7219 driver (using SPI) and WS2812 & APA102 NeoPixels (inc Pimoroni Unicorn pHat/Hat and Unicorn Hat HD) on the Raspberry Pi and other Linux-based single board computers - it provides a `Pillow <https://pillow.readthedocs.io/>`_-compatible drawing canvas, and other functionality to support:
+Python 3 library interfacing LED matrix displays with the MAX7219 driver (using SPI), WS2812 (NeoPixels, inc Pimoroni Unicorn pHat/Hat and Unicorn Hat HD) and APA102 (DotStar) on the Raspberry Pi and other Linux-based single board computers
+- it provides a `Pillow <https://pillow.readthedocs.io/>`_-compatible drawing canvas, and other functionality to support:

 * multiple cascaded devices
 * LED matrix, seven-segment and NeoPixel variants